Who are the Developers who Donated to Liberate Laguna?

 - Sanderson's latest apartment building development project

-City Planning Documents (yes, there really is a process with clear, specific guidelines)
+City Planning Documents (yes, the development process is clear and has well-documented, specific guidelines)

 - Laguna Beach Residential Design Guide (**start here**)